Skip to content

 • Fragrances & additives: Scented versions often rely on strong perfumes or masking agents.
 Sensitive cats (and humans) may develop irritation, sneezing or aversion to the box.

 • Mining & landfill: Clay is strip-mined and non-renewable; used clay litter typically goes to landfill and does not biodegrade.
-Silica manufacturing also carries an energy footprint.
+Silica manufacturing also carries a significant energy footprint.

 • Tracking & hardness: Heavier granules reduce tracking but can be hard on paws; fine clay tracks more easily and may cling to fur.